visionmedia/expressjs.com/en/advanced/best-practice-performance.md

 })
 ```

 Best practice is to handle errors as close to the site as possible.
-So while this is now handled in the router, it’s best to catch the error in the middleware and handle it without relying on separate error-handling middleware
+So while this is now handled in the router, it’s best to catch the error in the middleware and handle it without relying on separate error-handling middleware.

 ## Things to do in your environment / setup
 {#in-environment}